testomatio/pytestomatio/README.md

 ## Change log

+### 1.5.1 - Fixes nested suites
+- Testomaito not longer supports nested test suites.
+Suites could be only in a folder.

 ### 1.5.0 - Fixes artifacts in fixtures lifecycle
 - Earlier, artifacts added in pytest fixtures where scipped by analyser